yujiuqie/ELExport/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-76943272-1/elexport/readme)](https://github.com/igrigorik/ga-beacon)
 [![CocoaPods Compatible](https://img.shields.io/cocoapods/v/ELExport.svg)](https://img.shields.io/cocoapods/v/ELExport.svg)

-ELExport is an easy and safe way to export log file.
-Using ELog instead of NSLog you can get more information from log file in Disk.
+`ELExport` is an easy and safe way to export log file.
+Using `ELog` instead of `NSLog` you can get more information from log file in Disk.

 ## How To Get Started

-- [Download ELExport](https://github.com/viktyz/ELExport.git) and try out the included iOS example project ELog.xcodeproj.
+- [Download ELExport](https://github.com/viktyz/ELExport.git) and try out the included iOS example project `ELog.xcodeproj`.
-- Also you can try ELogTests.m's test case to learn how to use the methods in ELExport.h.
+- Also you can try ELogTests.m's test case to learn how to use the methods in `ELExport.h`.

 ## Communication